isc-projects/bind9/doc/arm/reference.rst

    :any:`delegation-only <type delegation-only>`.

 .. namedconf:statement:: type primary
+   :tags: zone
+   :short: Contains the main copy of the data for a zone.

    A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
 Type ``master`` is a synonym for :any:`primary <type primary>`.

 .. namedconf:statement:: type secondary
+   :tags: zone
+   :short: Contains a duplicate of the data for a zone that has been transferred from a primary server.

     A secondary zone is a replica of a primary zone.
 Type ``slave`` is a synonym for :any:`secondary <type secondary>`.
 The :any:`primaries` list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Primaries list elements can also be names of other primaries lists.
 By default, transfers are made from port 53 on the servers;
     this can be changed for all servers by specifying a port number before the list of IP addresses,